vlang/v/doc/docs.md

 It's similar to Go and is also influenced by Oberon, Rust, Swift.

 V is a very simple language.
-Going through this documentation will take you about half an hour, and by the end of it you will learn pretty much the entire language.
+Going through this documentation will take you about half an hour, and by the end of it, you will learn pretty much the entire language.

 Despite being simple, it gives a lot of power to the developer.
-Anything you can do in other languages, you can do in V.
+Anything you can do in other languages, you can do it in V.

 ## Hello World